Mike Bossy, Islanders great, 4-time Cup champion, dies at 65

 ”The New York Islanders organization mourns the loss of Mike Bossy, an icon not only on Long Island but the entire hockey world,” Islanders president and general manager Lou Lamoriello said. ”His drive to be the best every time he stepped on the ice was second to none.
 Along with his teammates, he helped win four straight Stanley Cup championships, shaping the history of this franchise forever.”

-Bossy is one of only five players to score 50 goals in 50 games.
-He remains the all-time leader in goals a game in the regular season at 0.762, and only two players have recorded more hat tricks than Bossy’s 39.
+Bossy was just the second player to score 50 goals in 50 games – a feat that has only been matched three times since.
+He remains the all-time leader in goals per game in the regular season at 0.762, and only two players have recorded more hat tricks than Bossy’s 39.

 Bossy was an eight-time All-Star and finished with 573 goals and 553 assists for 1,126 points in 752 regular-season games.
 He was the fastest player to reach the 100-goal mark and currently ranks 22nd on the career goals list.
 In the playoffs, Bossy had 160 points in 129 games.